solitontech/Hands-on-LevelUp-in-AI/week1/learning_with_chatgpt.md

 This guide provides strategies for effectively using ChatGPT to enhance your Python learning journey.
 As an IT professional exploring Python, ChatGPT can be a valuable resource to accelerate your learning process.

+## Using the Free Tier of ChatGPT

+All the learning strategies and prompting techniques described in this guide can be accomplished using the free tier of ChatGPT.
+The free version provides:

+- Access to all basic question-answering capabilities
+- Code generation and explanation features
+- Debugging assistance and best practices
+- Educational content and learning resources

+While the paid version (ChatGPT Plus) offers some advantages like faster response times and access to GPT-4, the free tier is entirely sufficient for learning Python effectively.

 ## Integrating ChatGPT with Jupyter Notebooks

 The most effective way to learn Python with ChatGPT is to combine it with Jupyter Notebooks: